-For the three months ended February 28, 2013 and February 29, 2012, the Company recorded equity in losses of Saneron operations of approximately \$38,000 and \$39,000, respectively, related to certain stock awards that were granted by Saneron to certain employees, consultants and members of Saneron management who represent owners of Saneron and serve on its board of directors.
-The Company will continue to record equity in losses of affiliates related to stock compensation expense as this offsets additional paid-in capital and not the investment balance.
+For the three months ended February 28, 2014 and February 28, 2013, the Company recorded equity in losses of Saneron operations of approximately \$114,000 and \$38,000, respectively.
+For the three months ended February 28, 2014, \$75,000 was related to additional investments (see above) made by the Company into Saneron and \$39,000 was related to certain stock awards that were granted by Saneron at below fair market value to certain employees, consultants and members of Saneron management who represent owners of Saneron and serve on its board of directors.
+For the three months ended February 28, 2013, \$38,000 was related to certain stock awards that were granted by Saneron at below fair market value to certain employees, consultants and members of Saneron management who represent owners of Saneron and serve on its board of directors.
+For the three months ended February 28, 2013, \$38,000 was related to certain stock awards that were granted by Saneron at below fair market value to certain employees, consultants and members of Saneron management who represent owners of Saneron and serve on its board of directors.
+The Company will continue to record equity in losses of affiliate related to stock compensation expense, which increases additional paid-in capital and does not affect the investment balance.

-As of February 28, 2013 and November 30, 2012, the Company has classified the Company's portion of the value of Company stock held by Saneron of approximately \$485,000 within stockholders' deficit as treasury stock.
+As of February 28, 2014 and November 30, 2013, the Company has classified the Company's portion of the value of Company stock held by Saneron of approximately \$485,000 within stockholders' deficit as treasury stock.